 - Embellishments like extra ribbon, twine, small bells, pom-poms, etc.

-The first step is to calculate how long you’d like the garland to be.
+The first step is to calculate how long you’d like the fabric garland to be.
 I use a low-tech, simple method: a roll of twine to get the length.

 This works great for an existing area.
 For instance, mine was going over my fireplace, under an existing garland.
 So, I strung the twine between the nails in place, leaving excess on the sides.